-Welcome to the Website of John Henwood, New Zealand Representative in the Olympic Games 2004, World Track and Field Championships 2001, Commonwealth Games 2002, sub 4min miler and 13th-place getter in the 2005 ING New York Marathon with a time of 2:15:05.
+Welcome to the Website of John Henwood. – New Zealand Representative in the Olympic Games 2004, World Track and Field Championships 2001, Commonwealth Games 2002, sub 4min miler and 13th-place getter in the 2005 ING New York Marathon with a time of 2:15:05.
 (Also 21st in 2008).
-I am a Running coach in NYC and strength trainer for runners.
-I enjoy working with all runners regardless of their goals and will give you the personalized attention you deserve.
-I currently work with world renown coach, Alberto Salazar and teenage sensation Mary Cain, by supervising her workouts and tweaking them when necessary.
-I am also the New York Road Runner of the Year for 30-39yrs Age Group 2005, 2006, 2008, 2010 and 2011.
-I have successfully coached 2 females (Kelly Chin and Caroline Lefrak) to qualify for the 2012 Olympic Marathon Trials where they qualified in early 2010.
-I’m also currently the winner of 21 New York Road Runner Races so far.
+I’m a Running coach in NYC and my coaching includes working with world renown coach, Alberto Salazar and teenage sensation Mary Cain.
+Also i’ve coached two females (Kelly Chin and Caroline Lefrak) to make the 2012 Olympic Marathon Trials.
+I’m also the New York Road Runner of the Year for 30-39yrs Age Group 2005, 2006, 2008, 2010 and 2011 and Master runner of the year 2013.
+I’m currently the winner of 21 New York Road Runner Races.

 RADIO INTERVIEW WITH JOHN HENWOOD April 2011